pimusicbox/mopidy-musicbox-webclient/README.rst

 Development
 ===========

-Note: this client under heavy development!
-At the moment, initial loading is extremely slow, especially on mobile devices.
+Note: this Git-version is under heavy development!
 As Mopidy changes, this client changes as well.
 It tries to follow the development-branch of Mopidy for now, so update Mopidy as you update the client.
+If you use older versions of Mopidy, you can try a Zip-file with the correct version.

 Installation
 ============